react-native-community/react-native-template-typescript/README.md

 ## :hearts: Contributing

-Contributions are of course very welcome.
+Contributions are very welcome.
 Please try to stay consistent with the other files I've created.

 ### Donations